 Although most people have seen cannabis used on TV or in the movies, it is difficult to know what to expect when first using medical marijuana.
-There are so many different strains, potencies and mediums of medication that your first time to a dispensary may feel overwhelming.
+There are so many different strains, potencies and mediums of medication that your first time to a provisioning center may feel overwhelming.
 This article is to give you an idea of how to approach medicating with marijuana if you are unfamiliar with current cannabis culture.

 Because everybody will have a different reaction to smoked, eaten, or vaporized cannabis, it is difficult to predict what you will experience.
 For this reason, we highly recommend starting off with low doses of THC and CBD.
 These are the two main active medicinal compounds found in cannabis.
 THC is the more common and typical medicine.
 It will make you feel intoxicated and provide some pain relief.
 Too much THC can result in some undesirable effects like vertigo, nausea and anxiety.
 Although these feelings will pass, the experience can be very unpleasant.
 For further reading, check out our other article: What to Do If You Get Too High.